 What is a hybrid grill?

 These models can run more than one fuel, usually gas and charcoal at the same time.
-Gas grills that offer charcoal trays or smoker boxes could also be considered hybrid grills.
+American Made Grills produce true hybrids, but other gas grills that offer charcoal trays or smoker boxes could also be considered hybrid grills.

 How do you install a built-in gas grill?